 Each SPS shall have colour_primaries present and set equal to 9.
 This constrains the color primaries to ITU-R BT.2100 [16].

+Each SPS shall have vui_chroma_loc_info_present_flag set equal to 1 and vui_chroma_sample_loc_type_frame set equal to 2.
+Note that VVC Main 10 profile constrains the color subsampling to 4:2:0.
+See H.274 [4] Figure 4 for more information.

 Each SPS shall have transfer_characteristics present and set equal to 16.
 This constrains the transfer characteristics to Table 4 (PQ System Reference Non-Linear Transfer Functions) of ITU-R BT.2100 [16].

-Each SPS shall have video_full_range_flag set equal to 0.
+Each SPS shall have vui_full_range_flag [4] set equal to 0.

 The bitstream shall contain SEI messages with payloadType value equal to 137.
 This allows for the transmission of the Mastering Display Color Volume SEI message.
 These messages shall conform to the construction described in the VSEI standard [4].